passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 bus, LEDs, the graphical interface, and the I2C sensors.

 <span style="color: red; font-weight: bold;">You don't see</span> any settings
-specific to the sensors, display, or CAN controller here because Zephyr already provides <span style="color: red; font-weight: bold;">ready-to-use drivers</span>
+for the sensors, display, or CAN controller here because it's enough to enable the right <span style="color: red; font-weight: bold;">subsystems</span> and describe the hardware in the
-for all of them.

-<span style="color: red; font-weight: bold;">All we had to do was enable the
+<span style="color: red; font-weight: bold;">device</span> tree.
-right subsystems and describe the hardware in the device tree.</span>

 <span style="color: red; font-weight: bold;">We'll go into more detail</span> in
 the section about the LVGL library.